Norm inequalities in generalized Morrey spaces: Introduction

-We prove in this paper that Calder\'on-Zygmund operators, Marcinkiewicz operators, maximal operators associated to Bochner-Riesz operators, operators with rough kernel and the commutators associated to these operators which are known to be bounded on weighted Morrey spaces under appropriate conditions, are also bounded on this weighted version of $(L^{q},L^{p})^{\alpha}(\mathbb R^{n})$ spaces, under the same conditions.
-Since our space at least for the case where the weight is equal to 1, are included in Morrey spaces, we already know that the image is in the space of Morrey.
-But what is shown is that if one has a slightly stronger assumption, then this is also true for the image.
+We prove in this paper that Calder\'on-Zygmund operators, Marcinkiewicz operators, maximal operators associated to Bochner-Riesz operators, operators with rough kernel and associated commutators which are known to be bounded on weighted Morrey spaces under appropriate conditions, are bounded on this weighted spaces for appropriate weight.
+In fact, we prove that operators which are bounded on weighted Lebesgue spaces and satisfy some local pointwise control, are also bounded in our context.
+Operators fulfilling this conditions, include Littlewood Paley operators with rough kernels, whose control in this spaces was given by Wei and Tao in \cite{WT}.
+We point out that the paper of Wei and Tao was published while ours was already in the hands of the referee and available on arxiv.

+An important fact here is that the proof is simple and is the same for all kinds of operators that have been considered.

 This paper is organized as follows.